 Is It Safe To Have Adderall When Breastfeeding?

-check_icon Research-backed
+✔ Research-backed

 Adderall is a central nervous system stimulant made by combining two drugs — amphetamine and dextroamphetamine.
-It is a prescription drug used to treat attention deficit/hyperactivity disorder hyperactivity disorderiXA neurodevelopmental disorder that mostly begins in early childhood and results in difficulty paying attention and impulsiveness.
-(ADHD) and narcolepsyiXA neurological disorder that affects the sleep-wake cycles in the brain and leads to overwhelming feelings of lethargy and drowsiness.
+It is a prescription drug used to treat attention deficit/hyperactivity disorder hyperactivity disorderiA neurodevelopmental disorder that mostly begins in early childhood and results in difficulty paying attention and impulsiveness.
+(ADHD) and narcolepsyiA neurological disorder that affects the sleep-wake cycles in the brain and leads to overwhelming feelings of lethargy and drowsiness.
 (1).
 However, many parents may wonder whether it is safe to use Adderall when breastfeeding.

-Since some drugs can seep into the breastmilk and affect the infant, such concerns are valid and should be addressed before consuming them.
+Since some drugs can seep into the breast milk and affect the infant, such concerns are valid and should be addressed before consuming them.

 Read this post to learn if it is safe for lactating mothers to use Adderall and the possible side effects of the drug.